Installing Heat Recovery System Cost

 • 30dBA in functional rooms such as the kitchen

-Part F of Building Regulations sets the standards for ventilation in new construction, developments, and redevelopments.
+Part F refers to setting the standards for ventilation in new construction, developments, and redevelopments.

 A properly specified and installed MVHR system should recover heat at more than 90% in the main unit, with total electricity consumption of around 0.3W/m3h.